Meet Our Team:

 Dr. Rita Anita Linger, PhD, CPC, CMBP, Executive Director

-Dr. Rita Anita Linger, is a Human Scientist and the Executive Director of Recovery Communities of North Carolina (RCNC).
-She is a mind-body therapist, educator, trainer within addiction recovery communities across the country and has worked as an academic researcher, senior multi-million dollar grant reviewer, consultant and advocate within government/legislative and community systems both nationally and internationally advocating on behalf and working with those suffering from substance use disorders (SUD) and co-occurring disorders, their families, allies and other support systems.
-She is licensed and certified in a variety of mental health and wellness modalities.
+Dr. Rita Anita Linger is a Human Scientist, Psychophysiologist, and the Executive Director of Recovery Communities of North Carolina (RCNC).
+She is a mind-body therapist, educator, and trainer within addiction recovery communities nationwide.
+She has worked as an academic researcher, senior multi-million-dollar grant reviewer, consultant, and advocate within government/legislative and community systems both nationally and internationally, advocating on behalf and working with those suffering from substance use disorders (SUD) and co-occurring disorders, their families, allies and other support systems.
+She is licensed and certified in various mental health and wellness modalities.
+Dr. Linger has been working in this field for 43 years.

 Dr. Linger is an award-winning community health and wellness professional, having worked within healthcare and community systems both in the U.S. and internationally for over three decades to improve the quality of care for both healthcare consumers and those who work with them.
 For most of Dr. Linger’s career she has led organizations both in the non-profit and for-profit worlds and her expertise in assessing community and organizational needs and moving forward to create solutions for seemingly intractable conditions is noteworthy.
 Her name and picture sits on a quilt next to Dorothy Cotton (Martin Luther King’s Civil Rights Aide and Confidante), in the DeWitt Historical Museum in NYS for her leadership in Social Justice and Community Advocacy work.